sparkflows/sparkflows-docs/docs/user-guide/export-import/export-projects.rst

      :alt: userguide
      :width: 90%

-.. note:: Make sure that data pointed to the Projects should be available on new instance of Fire Insights.
+.. note:: Make sure that data needed to the Projects should be available on new instance of Fire Insights.